shaefelinger/codepedia/src/JS/objects.md

 Setters and getter methods allow for more detailed ways of accessing and assigning properties.

+- adds a method that can be treated like a property (not called like a method)

 Getters are methods that get and return the internal properties of an object.
 Advantages:

-- Getters can perform an action on the data when getting a property.
+- Getters can perform an action on the data when getting a property. (eg set a default value or throw an error)
 - Getters can return different values using conditionals.
 - In a getter, we can access the properties of the calling object using `this`
 - The functionality of our code is easier for other developers to understand
+- convention eg, use an underscore to name the internal value
 - -> We use the **`get` keyword** followed by a function.
 - when using getter (and setter) methods,  properties cannot share the same name as the getter/setter function.
 If we do so, then calling the method will result in an infinite call stack error.
+- if you omit the setter, you have a readonly property

 ```js
 const person = {